AhmedAbdelhamid19/System-Design/docs/6-cap-theorem-and-consistency.md

 ## Core problem

-- In a distributed system (more than one machine) failures and network delays are guaranteed.
+- In a distributed system (more than one machine) failures and network delay may happen.
-- You cannot assume all machines see the same data or that the network is always reliable.
+- By default You cannot assume all machines see the same data or that the network is always reliable.
 - CAP theorem explains the limits of distributed systems under these conditions.

 ## CAP Theorem (short)